syncfusion-content/maui-docs/MAUI/Maps/migration.md

 </tr>
 </table>

-The below code example explains how to customize shape color in Xamarin SfMaps and .Net MAUI SfMaps.
+The following code example, explains how to customize shape color in Xamarin SfMaps and .Net MAUI SfMaps.

 <table>
 <tr>